Roberto-Livi/Roberto-Livi.github.io/_posts/2020-06-19-rails_portfolio_project.markdown

             <% end %>
 ```

-When you take breaks, you're mind starts to clear up and you will be able to think more clearly.
+When you take breaks, your mind starts to clear up and you will be able to think more clearly.
 This has happened to me multiple times when working on this project.

 **Conclusion**